These pumpkin cheesecake muffins have a delicious cream cheese layer that is swirled into a soft and fluffy pumpkin muffin. They are perfect for fall!

 Gradually add the flour mixture but don’t over beat.
 Just mix until there are no lumps in the batter.

-I used an ice cream scoop to fill the muffin tins about 3/4 full The batter is very thick and seems kind of heavy at this point, but you won’t believe how light the muffins are when they are done.
+I used an ice cream scoop to spoon the muffin batter into the muffin cups, making them about 3/4 full.
+The batter is very thick and seems kind of heavy at this point, but you won’t believe how light the muffins are when they are done.

-Each muffin gets about 1 tablespoon of the cream cheese mixture.
+Each muffin gets about 1 tablespoon of the cream cheese filling.
 It’s time to make that pretty swirl topping!

 I used a toothpick under the cheesecake batter to pull up a bit of the pumpkin batter and swirl it through.
 It looks sort of disheveled at this point, but will bake up into a pretty top once it is in the oven.